Ambert

 Ambert (/fr/; Auvergnat: Embèrt) is a commune in the Puy-de-Dôme department in Auvergne in central France.

 Administration

 Ambert is the seat of the canton of Ambert and the arrondissement of Ambert.
 It is a sub-prefecture of the department.
 The arrondissement consists of eight cantons (before March 2015).

 Geography

+Ambert is located in the southeast of the Puy-de-Dôme department, in the Auvergne-Rhône-Alpes region.

-Ambert lies on the river Dore, a tributary of the Allier.
+The commune lies on the river Dore, a tributary of the Allier.